google/WebFundamentals/src/content/en/updates/posts/2015/07/interact-with-ble-devices-on-the-web.markdown

 Check out our [curated Web Bluetooth Demos](https://github.com/WebBluetoothCG/demos) and [official Web Bluetooth Codelabs](https://github.com/googlecodelabs?query=bluetooth) as well.

+## Libraries

+- [&lt;platinum-bluetooth>](https://elements.polymer-project.org/elements/platinum-bluetooth?active=platinum-bluetooth-device) is a new set of [Polymer](https://www.polymer-project.org/) elements to discover and communicate with nearby Bluetooth devices based on the Web Bluetooth API.

 ## Tools

 - [Get Started with Web Bluetooth](https://beaufortfrancois.github.io/sandbox/web-bluetooth/generator/) is a simple Web App that will generate all the JavaScript boilerplate code to start interacting with a Bluetooth device.
 Enter a device name, a service, a characteristic, define its properties and you’re good to go.